jamf/AppConfigSpecCreator/README.md

 If you wish to load a previously or externally created spec, use the `import` button.
 NOTE: importing erases the currently created spec in your form.

 Some functionality has yet to be completed.
-Constraints have yet to support specific values and localization support is not created.
+Localization support is not available for all portions of the schema.

 Navigating the code base
 ------------------------